ftyuli/AI-Do-My-GCalender/README.md

 # Ai-Do-My-GCalender
-Have you hating doing your GCalendar and Tasks?
+Have you hating doing your GCalendar and Tasks from a schedule or syliabus Well you come to the right place.

-Well you come to the right place.
+Get AI To do it for you!

-This python script, accompanys an AI prompt to help convert schedules into actionable events and tasks in your GCalender/GTasks
+With an AI prompt that accompanies this Python script, you can convert your schedules and syliabuses into actionable events and tasks in your GCalender/GTasks

 -----